 • Highlight technical/permitting considerations needing further review or approval (if applicable).

-• Prioritization, based on the pre-set priorities and evaluation criteria for the application intake as provided by the Ministry of Agriculture and Food, find the prioritization criteria here.
+• Prioritization, based on the pre-set priorities and evaluation criteria for the application intake as provided by the Ministry of Agriculture and Food, view the prioritization on the program’s website here.

 During the review process, if the IAF or Technical Review Committee determines a further technical review is required for the project, then the entire project, or specific components of a project, may undergo additional review.
 This review is performed by a technical expert/specialist with expertise in the field most applicable to the project in question.
 The intent of the review is to: